UniMath/agda-unimath/src/lists/sorted-vectors.lagda.md

   is-sorted-vec l = type-Prop (is-sorted-vec-Prop l)
 ```

-### The proposition that a type is less or equal than every type in a vector
+### The proposition that an element is less than or equal to every element in a vector

 ```agda
   is-least-element-vec-Prop :